 Susan & I ended up studying at the University of Washington as both our lab jobs disappeared.
 When the lease ended, our financial situation as full-time students couldn’t deal with another rent increase.
 Also, I’d been going out with Jorge for a couple of years & felt like we needed to live together if we were going to stay together.
 So in March 1997 I returned to my old street a few blocks down the road at 1801 12th Avenue #5.

-Never used the micro-balcony much but enjoyed many nice sunsets overlooking the reservoir (long since made into Cal Anderson Park).
+Never used the micro-balcony much but enjoyed many nice sunsets overlooking the reservoir (long since transformed into Cal Anderson Park).
 I’ll occasionally walk by whenever I return to Seattle, just to check if the building is still there.
-I visited in January 2020 & took the following photo… maybe the views are partially blocked by a new construction?
+I visited in January 2020 & took the following photo… maybe the views are partially blocked now?
 Too bad, but we’ll see this apartment again soon so don’t forget it.

 Seattle changed me in ways I never dreamt of when I loaded up the truck & moved west.
 Apart from allowing me to be me for the first time, I also met an insane variety of wonderful people… many who continue to be important in my life today.
 In fact, one of those cast of characters turned out to be the city itself.
 In all my subsequent travels, I’ve never seen a place quite like it.
-Each time I return —no matter how many changes in the city or in me— I always get a big hug from Seattle.
-I’m truly home again.
+Each time I return —no matter how many changes in the city or in myself— I always get a big hug from Seattle.
+I’m always welcome.

 Places lived series: Florida/Iowa/Alabama 1970-75 ● Memphis 1975-88 ● On campus 1988-94 ● Seattle 1994-98 ● Cádiz 1998-99 ● Memphis/Seattle 1999-2000 ● Buenos Aires 2000-08 ● Sydney 2008-09 ● Buenos Aires 2009-13 ● Esquel 2013-14 ● Seattle yet again 2015-16 ● Sevilla 2016-present